siezer-5997/Cloud-Computing/README.md

 # Cloud-Computing

-Cloud Computing and Big Data Projects
+A Collection of Cloud Computing and Big Data Projects using Google Cloud Platform GCP